engisalor/sketch-grammar-explorer/README.md

 **API usage**

 To learn more about the API, it's helpful to inspect network activity while making queries in Sketch Engine with a web browser (using Developer Tools).
 Importantly, Sketch Engine has internal API methods that only function in web browsers, so merely copy-pasting certain methods into SGE won't necessarily work.
-Sketch Engine's API is also actively developed syntax/functionalities may change.
+Sketch Engine's API is also actively developed and syntax/functionalities may change.

 **Double-checking accuracy**